Home

 • Are you living in an earthquake zone?

-If your items are likely to be knocked over, or if you live in an area prone to earthquakes, consider using earthquake jelly or putty to fix them to the shelf.
+If your items are likely to be knocked over, or if you live in an area prone to earthquakes, consider using earthquake putty to fix them to the shelf.
 Items thus secured are less likely to be toppled over by a light touch or vibration.
 The jelly or putty is removable and can be reused.
 It can also be used to fix lids on jars, etc.

 Do not forget to fix the shelf to the wall, to be sure...